-The Russian is an exquisite looking cat with a plush double coat shimmering with silver highlights, their sleek appearance and mischievous emerald green eyes.
+The Russian is an exquisite looking cat with a plush double coat shimmering with silver highlights, their sleek appearance, and mischievous emerald green eyes.

-The get along with children and make a great family pet.
+They get along with children and make a great family pet.

-I prefer to choose a breeder who raises their cats under foot, otherwise known as indoors, where they will receive plenty of attention and grow up familiar with day to day household bustle.
+When purchasing a purebred cat, always choose a registered cat breeder.
+I prefer to choose a breeder who raises their cats underfoot, otherwise known as indoors, where they will receive plenty of attention and grow up familiar with day to day household bustle.

-When selecting a kitten, look for signs of good health.
-The eyes should be bright and free of discharge, the ears clean with no odour, and there should be no nasal discharge.
+When selecting a kitten, look for signs of good health, the eyes should be bright and free of discharge, the ears clean with no odour, and there should be no nasal discharge.
 The kitten should be curious, energetic and friendly.

 Your Russian Blue should not leave home until he is at least 12 weeks of age and had 2 of his 3 kitten vaccinations.